 1279 (16th March)

-A daughter, Elizabeth, was born to Eleanor and Edward at Rhuddlan Castle, Wales.
+A daughter, Elizabeth, was born to Eleanor of Castile and King Edward at Rhuddlan Castle, Wales.

 1282 (11th December)